Hoversquid/Dynamic-Initiative-Board/README.md

 # Planned features:
  Add more menu visibility options.
- Additional mods to include another project of mine.
-Stay tuned :)
+ Additional mods to include another project of mine, Project World Map: https://youtu.be/0EEcCIoga0E

 # Assistance appreicated:
  Having trouble with some of the bugs.
 Advice or PRs will be considered.